Article 12D.

 (1) In a public safety position in a capacity not requiring participation in the Local Governmental Employees' Retirement System.

-(2) In service to a county board of elections on an election day in a capacity that complies with G.S.
+(2) In service to a county board of elections on an election day or during the hours for early voting under Part 5 of Article 14A of Chapter 163 of the General Statutes in a capacity that complies with G.S.
 128-21(19) and does not result in cessation or suspension of the retiree's benefit from the Local Government Employees' Retirement System.

 (d) This section does not affect the benefits to which an individual may be entitled from State, local, federal, or private retirement systems.
 The benefits payable under this section shall not be subject to any increases in salary or retirement allowances that may be authorized by local government employers or for retired employees of local governments.